Looking for the cheapest time to fly to China? Let me help you save a few bucks!

 Flights are one of the biggest purchases for any overseas trip.

-And if you’re headed for China, airfares can vary greatly depending on where you’re flying from and the time you travel.
+And if you’re headed for China, airfares can vary greatly depending on where you’re flying from and the month you travel.

 I’ve flown to China many times, and I’ve learned a few tricks along the way to save some money.